Balance Redefined

 The deeper question is:

-Do the relationships between ingredients support metabolic harmony?
+Do the relationships between ingredients support biological harmony?

 Carnivora™